lynnfaraday/aresmush.com/_root/index.md

 layout: page
 ---

 AresMUSH is a new kind of server for MUSH games.
-Don't know what a MUSH is?
+What's a MUSH?
 It's a unique style of text-based online gaming that blends role-playing games and collaborative writing.
 Check out our [MUSH 101 Tutorial](/mush-101) to learn more.

 From a player's perspective, AresMUSH is a sibling of PennMUSH and TinyMUX.
 Many players have mistaken it for a custom version of Penn rather than a completely new server!
 From an admin's perspective, it is something completely different.